hapax/hapax.github.io/_posts/2020-07-14-alien-maths-1.md

 the imaginative obstructions do not seem so fundamental.
 Although there is no conceivable sequence of Hebbian changes that will turn me into a bat, with enough effort I could maybe simulate one.
-(This is similar Daniel Dennett to humorous account of "heterophenomenology" in
+(Cf. Daniel Dennett's humorous account of "heterophenomenology" in
 [his reply to Nagel](https://ase.tufts.edu/cogstud/dennett/papers/what_is_it_like_to_be_a_bat.pdf).)